yangguang-ecnu/voxelbrain/v2/readme.txt

   - based on glfw library
   - prepared for use of high-performance volume processing
   - use of anttweak bar (already modified to work on macosx)

+Installation:

+ create ./deps folder and install glfw  soft there.